 340-216-0020

-Applicability
+Applicability and Jurisdiction

-This division applies to all sources referred to in Table 1 of OAR 340-216-8010.
+(1) This division applies to all sources listed in OAR 340-216-8010.
 This division also applies to Oregon Title V Operating Permit program sources when an ACDP is required by OAR 340-218-0020 or 340-224-0010.
-Sources referred to in Table 1 of OAR 340-216-8010 are subject to fees in Table 2 of OAR 340-216-8020.
+Sources referred to in OAR 340-216-8010 are subject to fees in OAR 340-216-8020.

+(2) Sources in any one of the categories in OAR 340-216-8010 must obtain a permit.
+If a source meets the requirements of more than one of the source categories and the source is not eligible for a Basic ACDP or a General ACDP that has been authorized by DEQ, then the source must obtain a Simple or Standard ACDP.
+Source categories are not listed in alphabetical order.

+(a) The commercial and industrial sources in OAR 340-216-8010 Part A must obtain a Basic ACDP under OAR 340-216-0056 unless the source chooses to obtain a General, Simple or Standard ACDP.
+For purposes of Part A, production and emission parameters are based on the latest consecutive 12 month period, or future projected operation, whichever is higher.
+Emission cutoffs are based on actual emissions.

+(b) Sources in any one of the categories in OAR 340-216-8010 Part B must obtain one of the following unless otherwise allowed in Part B:

+(A) A General ACDP, if one is available for the source classification and the source qualifies for a General ACDP under OAR 340-216-0060;

+(B) A Simple ACDP under OAR 340-216-0064; or

+(C) A Standard ACDP under OAR 340-216-0066 if the source fits one of the criteria of Part C or does not qualify for a Simple ACDP.

+(c) Sources in any one of the categories in OAR 340-216-8010 Part C must obtain a Standard ACDP under the procedures set forth in OAR 340-216-0066.

-(1) No person may construct, install, establish, develop or operate any air contaminant source referred to in Table 1 of OAR 340-216-8010 without first obtaining an Air Contaminant Discharge Permit (ACDP) from DEQ or Regional Authority, unless otherwise deferred from the requirement to obtain an ACDP in subsection (1)(c) of this rule or DEQ has granted an exemption from the requirement to obtain an ACDP under subsection (1)(f) of this rule.
+(3) No person may construct, install, establish, develop or operate any air contaminant source listed in OAR 340-216-8010 without first obtaining an Air Contaminant Discharge Permit (ACDP) from DEQ or LRAPA and keeping a copy onsite at all times, unless otherwise deferred from the requirement to obtain an ACDP in subsection (1)(b) or DEQ has granted an exemption from the requirement to obtain an ACDP under subsection (1)(e ).
 No person may continue to operate an air contaminant source if the ACDP expires, or is terminated or revoked; except as provided in OAR 340-216-0082.

-(a) For portable sources, a single permit may be issued for operating at any area of the state if the permit includes the requirements from both DEQ and Regional Authorities.

-(b) DEQ or Regional Authority where the portable source's corporate offices are located will be responsible for issuing the permit.
+(a) For portable sources, a single permit may be issued for operating at any area of the state if the permit includes the requirements from both DEQ and LRAPA.
+DEQ or LRAPA, depending where the portable source's corporate offices are located, will be responsible for issuing the permit.
 If the corporate office of a portable source is located outside of the state, DEQ will be responsible for issuing the permit.

-(c) An air contaminant source required to obtain an ACDP or ACDP Attachment pursuant to a NESHAP or NSPS adopted by the Commission by rule is not required to submit an application for an ACDP or ACDP Attachment until four months after the effective date of the Commission’s adoption of the NESHAP or NSPS, and is not required to obtain an ACDP or ACDP Attachment until six months after the Commission’s adoption of the NESHAP or NSPS.
+(b) An air contaminant source required to obtain an ACDP or ACDP Attachment pursuant to a NESHAP under OAR division 244 or NSPS under OAR division 238 is not required to submit an application for an ACDP or ACDP Attachment until four months after the effective date of the EQC’s adoption of the NESHAP or NSPS, and is not required to obtain an ACDP or ACDP Attachment until six months after the EQC’s adoption of the NESHAP or NSPS.
 In addition, DEQ may defer the requirement to submit an application for, or to obtain an ACDP or ACDP Attachment, or both, for up to an additional twelve months.